affinda/affinda-python/docs/models.md

 document normally whether its a duplicate or not.
 If not provided, will fallback to the workspace settings.
 - `region_bias`: A JSON representation of the RegionBias object.
+- `low_priority`: Explicitly mark this document as low priority.

 <a id="models._models.DocumentEditRequest"></a>